operand/agency/docs/README.md

 keyword arguments.

 So here we see that Chatty is invoking the `say` action on the sender of the original message, passing the response as the `"content"` argument.
+This way, the original sender and Chatty can have a conversation.

-## The Common Message Schema
+## The Common Message Format

 In the example above, we see the format that is used when sending actions.